When building a balanced portfolio, most investors seek exposure to the four main asset classes – equities, fixed income, property, and cash.

-For investors exploring fixed income, there are currently 25 ETFs listed on the ASX that provide exposure to this asset class.
-Fixed-income ETFs track a basket of bonds issued by a variety of domestic and international corporations and have recently experienced strong gains.
+For investors exploring fixed income, there are currently around 25 ETFs listed on the ASX that provide exposure to this asset class.
+Fixed-income ETFs track a basket of bonds issued by a variety of domestic and international corporations.
 Some products offered by the major providers include the VanEck Vectors Australian Corporate Bond Plus ETF and the Vanguard Australian Corporate Fixed Interest Index Fund.

 →Related article: How to buy shares in Australia